edrpls/chrome-extensions-what-why-how/post.md

 At GumGum, we have created a few extensions for internal use to help speed up and improve some processes, for example, we have an extension that allows sales people (or pretty much anyone in the company) to load ads from our servers (or HTML) into any page that we can then screenshot and send to our clients.
 There is also an extension that intercepts a request to one of our most used scripts and instead loads a test version of your choice from any branch on our Bitbucket repo.
-Engineers (and even non tech people) come up with ideas like frequently to improve our internal processes.
+People from many teams within the company come up with ideas like these to help improve our internal processes.

 ## Architecture